Bridges to Moms (BTM)

 Impact

-• Gestational age: 83% reached full term
+• Gestational age: 83% reach full term

 • Housing trajectory: 81% of BTM moms had an upward housing trajectory—a qualitatively improved housing status due to BTM interventions.